LLNL/variorum/src/docs/sphinx/VariorumTools.rst

     * Kokkos connector: https://github.com/kokkos/kokkos-tools/tree/develop/profiling/variorum-connector
     * Flux Power Manager Module: https://github.com/rountree/flux-power-mgr

-In order for tools to interact with Variorum, a simple Jansson based parser is sufficient.
+In order for tools to interact with Variorum, a simple JANSSON based parser is sufficient.
 The format of the JSON object has been documented, and includes total node power, as well as CPU, Memory, and GPU power (current assumption is that of two sockets per node).
 It also includes the hostname and the timestamp.